NSManchester/nsmanchester-talks/README.md

 Contribute to our community by creating an issue!

-## Upcoming Talks
+## Past Talks

-Testing Throughout! | **Lee Chivers** | [@leechivers12](https://twitter.com/leechivers12)

-The talk will be focusing on how testers are seen still within the modern day, will be showing a few different ways how we can work together to build quality, instead of just testing quality and will share some benefits what this will bring the team/crews.

-**Coming Soon**
+**October 7th**

 Accessibility Without the ‘V’ Word | **Rob Whitaker** | [@RobRWAPP](https://twitter.com/RobRWAPP)

 Accessibility is about more than tagging images, its about thinking about your users and including them in your app.
 Get accessibility right, and everyone gets a better experience.

-## Past Talks
+**September 2nd**

+Testing Throughout! | **Lee Chivers** | [@leechivers12](https://twitter.com/leechivers12)

+The talk will be focusing on how testers are seen still within the modern day, will be showing a few different ways how we can work together to build quality, instead of just testing quality and will share some benefits what this will bring the team/crews.

 **August 5th**